All Episodes

 I appreciate it.

-I'd have to check in to it myself to find out if that's so.
+I'd have to check into it myself to find out if that's so.

-You know why it's that because you're willing to go find out the details and find out the facts.
+Because you're willing to go find out the details and find out the facts.

-And uh and uh and Amy, I don't know, you s uh you sound like you're uh a young woman but but but been around enough to know that sometimes you go through life thinking something is A when all of a sudden you find out it's B. And that's what this is.
+And Amy, I don't know, you sound like you're a young woman, but been around enough to know that sometimes you go through life thinking something is A when all of a sudden you find out it's B.

 That's what this is.